Theatre and Dance

 Dance is an interdisciplinary art form that involves elements of theatre, music, design and the visual arts in a variety of cultural contexts.
 Instruction is available to students who wish to study dance as one of the liberal arts, as well as to those who aspire to professional careers in dance performance or related fields.
 The Dance Program challenges students to develop concentration skills, observational and analytical abilities and capacities for working with broad aesthetic concepts and fine details while developing their creative instincts.
 Solid foundations in modern, ballet, composition and repertory are designed to build strong technique and a sense of artistic expression, while exposure to non-Western dance forms encourages students to better understand other cultures through their performance traditions.

-While encouraging such development in all its students, the department also prepares majors for further study on the graduate or professional performance level.
-Many graduates of the department have become successful members of the professional community as actors, dancers, directors, designers, producers, writers, dramaturgs, teachers and administrators.
+While encouraging broad development, the department also prepares its students for further study on either the graduate or professional level.
+Many department graduates have become successful members of the professional performance community as actors, dancers, designers and technicians, producers, directors, writers, dramaturgs, teachers and administrators.

 The department presents at least four major productions and a dance concert each year in the modern Seaver Theatre Complex.
 Student performers and production personnel are drawn from majors and non-majors alike from all the Claremont Colleges.
 The Department also co-sponsors a dynamic season of student generated productions.